15.7 Safeguarding children who are absent from education

 • Other local professionals linked to school

 All partners have a responsibility to ensure that children and young people vulnerable to exploitation and/or family breakdown can access the protective factor of their full-time educational entitlement.
-Pupils open to YOT are more vulnerable to the impact of exclusion and a reduced education offer, both for their immediate safeguarding and long-term outcomes.
+Pupils open to YJS are more vulnerable to the impact of suspension, exclusion and a reduced education offer, both for their immediate safeguarding and long-term outcomes.

-As well as following the best practice guidance set out in this document for all pupils, schools need to consider that pupils open to YOT will be at significant increased risk of being drawn into further offending and child exploitation when they are not in school.
+As well as following the best practice guidance set out in this document for all pupils, schools need to consider that pupils open to YJS will be at significant increased risk of being drawn into further offending and child exploitation when they are not in school.
 Additional pressure is also placed on the family, increasing the risk of family breakdown.
 It is essential for schools to follow the local area guidance, including engaging with support services to ensure vulnerable pupils can access and engage with a full-time education offer.

-It is important to refer to the local area’s Youth Justice Plan and any guidance on supporting pupils open to YOT, including engaging with local authority services to remove any barriers to accessing full time education.
+It is important to refer to the local area’s Youth Justice Plan and any guidance on supporting pupils open to YJS, including engaging with local authority services to remove any barriers to accessing full time education.

 Expectations on school attendance